shatindle/anti-leakgirls-bot/README.md

 - Change refreshToken to your refresh token you saved previously.
 - Change scope to "read modcontributors modposts".
 - Save the file.

+At this point, you'll want to go back to the tab you left open at [https://www.reddit.com/prefs/apps].

+- You may want to refresh this page.
+- Find the application you created and click edit.
+- Change the redirect uri to "http://127.0.0.1:65010/authorize_callback".
+- Click update app.

 Now you just need run the bot.